Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 Moholoholo Wildlife Centre is a non-profit organization.
 It is similar to an animal shelter but for wild animals, not domestic animals and pets.
 It serves as a safe haven for rescued animals that cannot be released back into the wild.

-What Moholoholo Animal Rescue Center is NOT
+What Moholoholo Animal Rescue Centre is NOT

 Moholoholo is NOT a game reserve or a national park.
 It is not a vast expanse of pristine wilderness.
 It is not a place where wildlife roams free.